OdonataResearchLLC/weyl/README.md

 The WEYL-KERNEL package would form the core routines for WEYL and WEYL-USER.
 The WEYL package would be used by other packages.
 The WEYL-USER package would be for interactive use.
-This approach would hopefully negate the necessity for
+This approach would hopefully negate the necessity for `use-weyl-package`.

 ### Copyright / Acknowledgements / Disclaimer